| |

 classic of the genre, and is ripe for a feature film - and

 possibly a TV series."
-Ray Nikolaison, Producer,
+The late Ray Nikolaison, Producer,

 Reel Frog Films, LLC

-"Jack, you've got carte-blanche with me: I'll issue
+- "Jack, you've got carte-blanche with me: I'll issue

 a contract for any writing that you want to do."
 The late

-Robert Reginald, editor, Borgo Press Imprint of Wildside Press. |
+Robert Reginald, editor, Borgo Press Imprint of Wildside Press.

-"Jack, thanks for
+- "Jack, thanks for

-letting me see Swan Song: good story and good writing, lots
+letting me see Swan Song; good story and good writing, lots

 of good things here, just too long for the magazine.
 I'll get